-If sustainability is your jam and you can't get enough, head on over to Common Objective to learn more, connect with industry partners, factories and brands that care as much as you do!
+If sustainability is your jam and you can't get enough, head on over to Common Objective to learn more, and connect with industry partners, factories, and brands that care as much as you do!
 Re/make is another organization that can provide education on sustainability and the ethical treatment of workers.

 One of the most important parts of vetting a factory is reviewing physical samples of garments they have produced.
 You can ask them to see an assortment of recently produced goods and then pick items that match the direction your product is going.
 It'll help you gauge whether they're capable enough to produce your line or product.
 Just about any factory should be willing to send you samples of products they've made at either very low cost or just the cost of shipping the goods to you.

 This is where you need to pay attention.
 Consider the raw materials that make up the garments and how they feel.
 Some questions to ask yourself as you review samples from a factory:

 Reviewing the overall workmanship is a great first step in reviewing samples.
 You're trying to see how nicely everything was put together if it all looks correct, and if is it made to last.

 Are there loose threads or trims hanging off in any way or is everything clipped clean and perfected?

 Does it feel like it's well put together?

 How do the labels look?
 Are they sewn-in or heat-sealed?